mozillauwu/mozillauwu.github.io/sumosprint/README.md

 </center>

 - 7<sup>th</sup> of June at Uva Wellassa University
-- Time and Venue: TBA
+- Time and Venue: 5.00 pm onward at Main Lecture Theater

 Help Firefox win on Android Support users in your language!